Knowledge Events

 The Adaptation Futures Conference series is the premier international conference devoted entirely to climate change adaptation, bringing together researchers, policymakers, practitioners, industry representatives and communicators to present their work in adaptation, learn what others are doing, and build networks.

-In this side event, the Adaptation Fund (AF), National Implementing Entities (NIE), NGO representatives and AFCIA grantees will discuss lessons learned from projects and programs that benefit and empower the most vulnerable communities such as women, youth, the elderly, and indigenous populations, and incorporate local and traditional knowledge.
+In this side event, the Adaptation Fund (AF), National Implementing Entities (NIE), NGO representatives and AFCIA grantees discussed lessons learned from projects and programs that benefit and empower the most vulnerable communities such as women, youth, the elderly, and indigenous populations, and incorporate local and traditional knowledge.

 Relevant documents and links: